Information for Caregivers

 Education and Outreach

-Outreach events are offered to the general public throughout Baltimore County in senior centers, the work place, houses of worship, and area universities.
+Outreach events especially for family caregivers are offered throughout Baltimore County in senior centers, the work place, houses of worship and area universities.
 To learn about upcoming events, contact MAP of Baltimore County by calling 410-887-2594.

 Contact Baltimore County Department of Aging

-For more information, call MAP at 410-887-2594 Monday through Friday 8:30 a.m. to 4:30 p.m. or email email@example.com.
+For more information, call MAP at 410-887-2594, Monday through Friday, 8:30 a.m. to 4:30 p.m., or email email@example.com